ASSERT-KTH/spork/README.md

 ```

 `spork` doesn't mean anything to Git yet, we need to actually define the merge driver called `spork`.
 We do that in the
-`.gitattributes` file, typically located in your home directory.
+`.gitconfig` file, typically located in your home directory.
 You should put the following content into it:

 ```
 [core]